 Most of the birds in this list are endemic to Saudi Arabia and stay in the country year round.
-Here are some birds one can expect to see in Saudi Arabia:
+Here are some birds in saudi arabia one can expect to see in Saudi Arabia:

 This is the only woodpecker that breeds in Arabia and has been classified as Vulnerable by the International Union for Conservation of Nature (IUCN).
 The number of mature birds of this species are believed to be lesser than 10,000 and are mostly found in the Red Sea foothills.